Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action (export), the resource (citation for a paper), and the specific format (BibTeX).
-It distinguishes this tool from siblings that perform searches, author lookups, etc.
+The description clearly states the verb (Export), resource (citation for a paper), and format (BibTeX).
+It is specific and distinguishes from siblings like searching or getting paper details.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.